roger-castaldo/MQContract/Abstractions/Readme.md

 This interface represents a Middleware to execute before decoding a ServiceMessage

-<a name='M-MQContract-Interfaces-Middleware-IBeforeDecodeMiddleware-BeforeMessageDecodeAsync-MQContract-Interfaces-Middleware-IContext,System-String,MQContract-Messages-MessageHeader,System-String,System-String,System-ReadOnlyMemory{System-Byte}-'></a>
+<a name='M-MQContract-Interfaces-Middleware-IBeforeDecodeMiddleware-BeforeMessageDecodeAsync-MQContract-Interfaces-Middleware-IContext,System-String,System-String,System-String,MQContract-Interfaces-Middleware-DecodableMessage-'></a>
-### BeforeMessageDecodeAsync(context,id,messageHeader,messageTypeID,messageChannel,data) `method`
+### BeforeMessageDecodeAsync(context,id,messageTypeID,messageChannel,message) `method`

 ##### Summary